In 2015, the nine-figure apparel retailer Karmaloop.com filed for bankruptcy. The company had been bleeding cash, losing six figures per month.

 I created two simple segments: “whales” and “minnows.”

 The whales were my multi-buyers.
 They had lower basket sizes.
-They rarely returned product.
+They rarely returned products.
 They represented a profitable, high-LTV segment.

 The minnows were my “one-and-dones.”
 They bought once, ever.
 That item was probably a low average order value item.
 They returned a lot.
 And once I took customer acquisition costs into account, this segment was unprofitable and negative-LTV.